 Though women in strongwomen competitions do farmer’s walks, you’ll rarely, if ever, see a woman performing farmer’s walks at a gym or health club.
-Why is this?

-I’m a certified personal trainer.
-I don’t even see personal trainers having their female clients doing farmer’s walks, and that’s really strange, because this physical activity is probably the easiest strength training routine out there.
+And that’s really strange, because this physical activity is probably the easiest strength training routine out there.

 The farmer’s walk is easy because this routine does not require special form, balance or coordination.

 All you do is walk around carrying weights in both hands, arms straight.
 How easy is that?